ryanpears/MachineLearning/README.md

 UnknownAsMode is a boolean that is used to treat unknown as the mode of that column. if false unknown will be treated as a unique value.

+# Ensemble learning

+use run.sh to test run a script to use these algorithms against both the bank and defualt credit card datasets.

+This can be run as a console app with `python3 Boosting.py train.csv test.csv columns.txt`

+This will run the question 2 problems and print out answers in order.

+it can also be run with `python3 Boosting.py data.csv columns.tx` where the dataset will be split randomly into test and training data for question 3

+# Linear Regression

+use run.sh to test a script to run this on the concrete dataset.

+this file can also be run with `python3 LinearRegression.py train.csv test.csv columns.txt` to print out the answers to question 4